 Manuel Vallée, Sociology

 It is reading actively with the goals of identifying arguments, weighing evidence, evaluating sources, looking for conflicts of interest, and questioning underlying assumptions.
-It is distinctly different from the passive reading associated with reading novels, which many students mistakenly apply to academic texts.
+It is distinctly different from the passive reading associated with reading for pleasure, which many students mistakenly apply to academic texts.
 Regardless of discipline, critical reading is an important skill that will help students become more informed and, hopefully, more effective citizens.

-What does it mean for social sciences?
+What does it mean for the social sciences?

-In the social sciences critical reading also means being aware of how a reading fits into an analytic lineage.
+In the social sciences, critical reading also means being aware of how a reading fits into an analytic lineage.
 That means identifying the research question being asked, what has been said about that question, and what the current author is contributing to the analysis.

 What difficulties do students face?

 Students at the beginning of their college career might confuse the concept of critique with the idea that they are always supposed to criticize a reading.
-Others might confuse critical engagement with a text with the hopeless task of distinguishing the part of an article that is objective and factual from the part that is opinion, biased, or just plain false.
+Others might confuse critical engagement with a text with the hopeless task of distinguishing the part of an article that is objective and factual from the part that is opinion-based, biased, or just plain false.

 Where do these difficulties come from?